katleyq/A1_GroupProject/README.md

 Schaefer, Douglas.
 A. et al. “Effects of Hurricane Disturbance on Stream Water Concentrations and Fluxes in Eight Tropical Forest Watersheds of the Luquillo Experimental Forest, Puerto Rico.”
 Journal of tropical ecology 16.2 (2000): 189–207.
 Web.

 Schellekens, J. “Hydrological Processes in a Humid Tropical Rain Forest: a Combined Experimental and Modelling Approach.”
 VU, 2000.
 Print.

+## Acknowledgements
+Shout out to Dr. Julien Brun for a fun week of reproducibility!